V4XI5/NoitaRP_Mod/README.md

 - [x] TNT Rework: Added realistic on_trail smoke particles, 1.4% more smoke particles, 0.2% more sparks, removed fake particles.
 - [x] Edited some particles from various objects not to render_on_grid.

+**v.1.6 (update)
+**FEATURES\**

+- [x] Arror-re-rework: Arrows drops spring casing particle, longer white-trail on each arrow.
+4 more bounces of the ground.
+- [x] Magic_missle rework: brand new trail effect with spirals, 13% more particles upon explosion.
+- [x] Base wand rework: Brand new trail effect with spirals, 11% longer life_time on said particles. adds sparks on collision.
+- [x] Brand new Jetpack emitter, blue spirals with low life_time.

+**v.1.7 (soon)